 - provide opportunities for all pupils to enjoy learning and make progress so they achieve their potential.

 - provide pupils with experience in Linguistics (including Speaking and Listening and Modern Foreign Languages); Mathematics; Computing; Personal Development (including music, dance and drama); Art and Design Technology; History, RE, Geography and Citizenship; PE and PSHEE; Science.

 - deliver experiences appropriate for the ages and aptitudes of pupils, including those with Specific Educational Needs

-- enable pupils to acquire skills in Speaking and Listening, Literacy and Mathematics
+- enable pupils to acquire a vast range of skills including those linked to Speaking and Listening, Literacy and Mathematics

 - provide opportunities for children to develop their enquiry skills, selecting information from a variety of sources and media and making judgements about its accuracy and reliability

 - provide a full-time supervised education for pupils of compulsory school age